-Additionally, coverage may be disclaimed, if the claimant was “culpably uninsured” meaning he/she was the owner or registrant of an automobile required to maintain PIP coverage, which was uninsured at the time of the accident.
+Additionally, coverage may be disclaimed if the claimant was “culpably uninsured,” meaning they were was the owner or registrant of an automobile required to maintain PIP coverage, which was uninsured at the time of the accident.
 Significantly, the statute uses the phrase “owner or registrant.”
 This again is expansive language and would encompass an uninsured vehicle not involved in the accident.

 Multiple Policies and Primacy

 Under N.J.S.A.
 39:6A-4.2, “PIP coverage of the named insured shall be the primary coverage for the named insured and any resident relative in the named insured’s household who is not a named insured under an automobile policy of his own.”
-Consequently, the injured claimant is to look to his/her own policy, if he/she has one.
-In the case that he/she does not, the claimant then looks to the policy of a resident relative.
-Where there is no policy in the household, the injured claimant then looks to the policy that covered the vehicle he/she was operating or occupying.
+Consequently, the injured claimant is to look to their own policy, if they have one.
+In the case that they do not, the claimant then looks to the policy of a resident relative.
+Where there is no policy in the household, the injured claimant then looks to the policy that covered the vehicle they were operating or occupying.
 In the case of a pedestrian, PIP may be provided through the New Jersey Property-Liability Insurance Guaranty Association (NJPLIGA).

 Notice of Claim